MobilityData/awesome-transit/README.md

 - [gtfs-realtime-translators](https://github.com/Intersection/gtfs-realtime-translators) - A Python-based tool to translate custom arrival API formats to GTFS-realtime.
 As of July 2019 it supports LA Metro and SEPTA.
 - [Transloc API to GTFS-realtime](https://github.com/jonathonwpowell/transloc-to-gtfs-real-time) - A Node.js based tool to convert the Transloc API to GTFS-realtime.
 - [hafas-gtfs-rt-feed](https://github.com/derhuerst/hafas-gtfs-rt-feed) – A Javascript tool to generate a GTFS Realtime feed from a HAFAS endpoint.
+- [GTFS-realtime to SIRI-Lite](https://github.com/etalab/transpo-rt/) - A [Rust](https://www.rust-lang.org/) webserver to convert multiple GTFS-RT feeds to a SIRI-Lite API.

 #### GTFS Realtime Utilities